minibikini/pleroma/docs/installation/netbsd_en.md

   }
 ```

-Replace the string after after `$1.` with your fingerprint.
+Replace the string after `$1.` with your fingerprint.

 Start nginx: